JT299/BASH_Notes.md/Bash.md

 awk -F: '($3 == 0) {print $1}' /etc/passwd
 (if field 3 is equal to 0, print field 1)   displays 1st field (username) IF the 3rd field (UID) is equal to "0"

-awk '{print $NF}'           displays only the last field of every line
+awk '{print $NF}'           displays only the last field of every lineFind and Replace text, database sort/validate/index.

 EX: awk -F: 'BEGIN {OFS="@"} {print $1, $3}' fakepasswrd.txt
 OFS = Out Field seperator